-3. In the Name field, enter a short name for your branch.

-4. In the Paths field, enter one or more branch paths, one per line.
+- 3. Enter a short Name for your branch. - 4.
+Enter one or more branch paths in the Paths field, one per line.

 Each branch path should be expressed in depot syntax.
 Wildcards should not be used; the only exception is the branch path can end with the Helix Core wildcard ...